AlterMannomann/SQL/README.md

 - **Node overflow**
   - Seed overflow
     - Energy overflow, but new coordinates are available in number space
-      - Build a new coordinate adding +1/-1 to the absolute maximum of current coordinates.
+      - Build a new coordinate adding +1/-1 to the absolute maximum of current coordinates
-      - Create a new node with the new coordinate in the next dimension (n = 1).
+      - Create a new node with the new coordinate in the next dimension (n = 1)
     - Energy overflow, but new dimensions are available, no coordinates left in number space
       - Build a new dimension by adding +1 to current maximum dimension
       - Create a new node in the new dimension with the current node coordinate (0)